api-platform/docs/client-generator/react-native.md

 ## Install

 To use this generator you need [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) (or [npm](https://www.npmjs.com/)) installed.
-To run the command line tool, we also recommend using [npx](https://www.npmjs.com/package/npx).

 Create a React Native application using [Expo CLI](https://docs.expo.io/versions/latest/workflow/expo-cli).